 This is because the technique works best when the joists are dry.

 The blocks are cut in proportions that are a bit larger than the space offered by the joists.
 This ensures that the blocks will be tightly packed.

-They are then installed perpendicular to joists.
-If ductwork is in the way, use two separate smaller blocks.
-Drive nails through the joist and blocks.
+If ductwork is in the way, use two separate smaller blocks and drive nails through the joist and blocks.

-Additional support can be provided by inducing more blocks in an equally spaced manner.
+Provide additional support by adding more blocks in an equally spaced manner.

 7. Other Options

 Increasing the area of the band joist in the frame can also be a good option to reduce the bounce of a floor.